Summer Solstice: 7 Astrological Traits to Know About Midsummer | Astrostyle.com

 1. At the summer solstice, the Sun appears to stand still

 The word solstice derives from sol (Sun) + sistere (standing still).
-For about three days, el Sol appears to stop in its tracks.
-In truth, its relative position to the Earth doesn’t change much, hence this illusion.
+For about three days, the Sun appears to stop in its tracks.
+In actuality, its relative position to the Earth doesn’t change much, hence this illusion.
 From our vantage point in the northern hemisphere, the Sun is finishing its northbound journey and moving southward, treating us to the lushness of summer.

 The summer solstice marks the start of Cancer season in astrology.
 At the solstice, the Sun appears to pass directly over the Tropic of Cancer.
 This is the moment when astrologers say that the Sun has “entered” Cancer, meaning that it’s now traveling through the part of the zodiac band represented by Cancer.
-Each “season” lasts about 30 days, but the solstice always coincides with the sign of the Crab.
+Each zodiac season lasts about 30 days, but the solstice always coincides with the sign of Cancer.

 3. The zodiac signs haven’t shifted (the constellations have)